 If you are injured in an accident, you may be unable to work for a long period of time.
 When calculating your losses, you should consider not only income you have lost up to that point, but also any future lost income.
 If you expect to be out of work for a certain period of time, or even if you expect to have significant medical treatment that will result in your being away from work, you should consider future income potential.

 If you have been injured in an accident and feel you have a loss of earning capacity, you deserve compensation.
-Contact an experienced Chicago injury attorney at Staver Accident Injury Lawyers, P.C. to find out how we can help you obtain the maximum compensation for your losses.
+Contact an experienced Chicago injury attorney at Staver Accident Injury Lawyers, P.C. to find out how we can help you obtain the maximum compensation for your losses, no win no fee.

 Call us today at (312) 236-2900.